 Throughout this report, we have provided information prepared or calculated according to U.S. GAAP and have referenced some non-GAAP performance measures which we believe will assist with understanding the performance of our business.
-These measures are based on precious metal gold equivalent ounces sold and include cash cost before byproduct credits per ounce, total cash cost/credit after by-product credits per ounce, and total all-in sustaining cost per ounce ("AISC").
+These measures are based on precious metal gold equivalent ounces sold and include cash cost before byproduct credits per ounce, total cash cost after by-product credits per ounce, and total all-in sustaining cost per ounce ("AISC").
 Because the non-GAAP performance measures do not have any standardized meaning prescribed by U.S. GAAP, they may not be comparable to similar measures presented by other companies.
 Accordingly, these measures should not be considered in isolation, or as a substitute for, measures of performance prepared in accordance with U.S. GAAP.
 These non-GAAP measures are not necessarily indicative of operating profit or cash flow from operations as determined under GAAP.

 For financial reporting purposes, we report the sale of base metals as part of our revenue.
-Revenue generated from the sale of base metals in our concentrates is considered a by-product of our gold and silver production for the purpose of our total cash cost/credit after by-product credits for our Oaxaca Mining Unit.
+Revenue generated from the sale of base metals in our concentrates is considered a by-product of our gold and silver production for the purpose of our total cash cost after by-product credits for our Oaxaca Mining Unit.
 We periodically review our revenues to ensure that our reporting of primary products and by-products is appropriate.
-Because we consider copper, lead and zinc to be by-products of our precious metal production, the value of these metals continues to be applied as a reduction to total cash costs in our calculation of total cash cost/credit after by-product credits per precious metal gold equivalent ounce sold.
+Because we consider copper, lead and zinc to be by-products of our precious metal production, the value of these metals continues to be applied as a reduction to total cash costs in our calculation of total cash cost after by-product credits per precious metal gold equivalent ounce sold.
 Likewise, we believe the identification of copper, lead and zinc as by-product credits is appropriate because of their lower individual economic value compared to gold and silver and due to the fact that gold and silver are the primary products we intend to produce.
 For our Nevada Mining Unit, silver sales are treated as a by-product.

-Total cash cost/credit, after by-product credits, is a measure developed by the Gold Institute in an effort to provide a uniform standard for comparison purposes.
-The guidance was first issued in 1996, revised in November 1999, and again in November 2018.
-AISC is calculated based on guidance from the World Gold Council issued in June 2013.
+Total cash cost, after by-product credits, is a measure developed by the Gold Institute in an effort to provide a uniform standard for comparison purposes.
+AISC is calculated based on the current guidance from the World Gold Council.